 - The sheep that are about 4 months and pregnant sheep should be fed with conc. mixture @ 450 g, crude protein should be 14 – 16 %, green grass and labium.

 - The does that are milking should be provided with conc.
 Mixture @ 350 grams for each litre of milk produced.

 - In breeding season, the buck should be fed with conc. mixture @ 400 grams every day with green grass.

 - Every day the sheep should be provided with 450 – 680 grams of feed in a day.

 Conc. mixture means Concentrate mixture.
 It contains Jowar, Soya bean, Maize, sorghum, groundnut cake and broken rice.

-Check these as well.
+Check these as well:

 Sheep Housing Management in Sri Lanka:

 In the intensive system of production, housing is very important.
 One should ensure comfort and facilities to the sheep for maximum profits.
-The sheep are just like human being and they too have some physiological requirement for growth and production.
-The main motive of housing for the sheep is to protect them from uneven climatic conditions, harsh animals and inoculated environmental stress.
+The sheep are just like a human being and they too have some physiological requirement for growth and production.
+The main motive of housing for the sheep is to protect them from uneven climatic conditions, harsh animals, and inoculated environmental stress.